cosmosking2050/API/1.3/CONTENTS/POSTBACKS/POSTBACK_SMS+MMS_MT.md

 <a name="DocTop"><a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="/1.3/CONTENTS/POSTBACKS/POSTBACK_SYSTEM_OVERVIEW.md">Postback System Overview</a>
 <h2>SMS/MMS MT Postbacks</h2>
 <div id="page-content"><strong>Brief Overview:</strong>
 This document will provide a technical overview of the MMS MT / SMS MT Postback API.
-Briefly, this API allows each account to receive notifications  to their server about the delivery status of each message they sent.
+This API allows each account to receive notifications from Skycore to their server about the delivery status of each message they send.
 For MMS, we have two methods for delivering content; Binary and xHTML.
 We send different postback notification formats depending on which method is used.

 <strong>Current list of the SMS/MMS MT Postback Types</strong>